ooihuiying/personal_website/README.md

 - Firebase RealtimeDatabase is used to store the articles data
 - Cloudinary is used to store the images
 - .env file contents is stored inside the github repository secrets tab.

+#### Others
+- If you want to add a new article or post, go to the project TextEditor where I've created a separate interface.